Chinese retailers offer deep iPhone 15 discounts

 The 512 GB iPhone 15 Pro Max, which has a 11,999 yuan price tag in Apple's store, can be bought for 10,698 yuan on Alibaba's e-commerce platform Taobao.

-The e-commerce platform iPhone 15 discounts were first reported by The Economic Observer weekly newspaper on Monday.
+The e-commerce platforms' iPhone 15 discounts were first reported by the Economic Observer weekly newspaper on Monday.

 (Reporting by Sophie Yu and Brenda Goh; Additional reporting by Shanghai Newsroom; Editing by Alexander Smith)